ddooley/ddooley.github.io/_pages/term_requests.md

 ---
 layout: single
+title: OBI Term Guidelines
-permalink: /requests/
+permalink: /obi-term-guidelines/
 ---

-#OBI Term Guidelines

 OBI is a community effort, and we greatly appreciate submissions of new terms!
 Here are some tips to help you get started.